henrickbart/rick-and-morty/README.md

-# rick-and-morty
+# rick_and_morty

-Rick and Morty API Client App
+Rick and Morty API Client Application